Chapter 1

 happened.
 Such incidents never had any sequel.
 All that they

-did was to keep alive in him the belief, or hope, that others besides himself were the enemies of the Party.
-Perhaps
+did was to keep alive in him the belief, or hope, that

 the rumours of vast underground conspiracies were true